python-poetry/poetry/docs/cli.md

 {{% /note %}}

+If you use the `dev` rule on a stable version, it will first be updated to a prerelease version to increment the version numbers before appending the `.dev0` suffix.

 The table below illustrates the effect of these rules with concrete examples.

 | rule       | before  | after   |